lemlac/mulem/docs/reference.md

 -- `"""@@` closes the matching `@@"""`.
 ```

 Sometimes, we just want to copy and paste string data without formatting it.
-To help with this, Mulang allows you to put a raw string enclosed in `@` signs at the start of a new line without breaking a block.
+To help with this, Mulem allows you to put a raw string enclosed in `@` signs at the start of a new line without breaking a block.
 Significant whitespace is temporarially disabled when the line starts with `@`-style raw string, and the parser ignores indentation significance while inside the raw string.
 All whitespace and characters are put into the string without formatting until it gets to the matching `''@` marker.
 Then, re-ident in the next line to resume the block.
 This is useful for debugging and embedding data in code.

 ```
 do